geojupyter/workshop-open-source-geospatial/modules/05-sharing-and-publishing/index.md

 ### MyST, the language

-MyST, as a language, extends Markdown.
+MyST, as a language, is a flavor or dialect of Markdown optimized for technical publishing.

 It adds new syntax, including
 ["roles" and "directives"](https://mystmd.org/guide/quickstart-myst-markdown#directives-and-roles)